Skip to content

 Geyeretal2025_Fig2

 Figure 1: Graphical representation of the framework region 2 (FR2) and residue 118.
 Region highlighted according to the hydrophobicity of its residues: green for hydrophobic ones and red for hydrophilic ones.
 Cartoon and molecular surface representation created using Mol * (https://doi.org/10.1093/nar/gkab314).
-Figure adapted from (Geyer et al., 2025 (citation TBD).)
+Figure adapted from (Geyer et al., 2025 (citation TBD)).

 Nanobody Pipeline

 Figure 2: Schematic overview of the xyna.bio nanobody aggregation score calculation pipeline.
+Disclaimer: the instability index calculation is integrated in the Nanobody Aggregation Score node

 1. Load FASTA